Skip to main content

 Configuration Reference

-No need to create VPC-wide allowlists that allow discrete applications within access to what they needn't.
+No need to create VPC-wide allowlists that allow discrete applications access to what they needn't.

 info